-The DeLorean Motor Company is widely recognized as the leader in both Concours and Daily Driver Restorations.
+DeLorean Motor Company is widely recognized as the leader in both Concours and Daily Driver Restorations.

-When the estimate is complete, well fax, mail or email a copy to the owner, and then follow-up with a phone call to discuss the findings and let them decide what should be done.
-Well recommend areas where safety or reliability is an issue, but the final decisions are always left up to the client.
+After the inspection is complete, the finalized report is sent to the owner for their review, and it then gets converted to an estimate.
+When the estimate writing is completed a few days later, we’ll email, fax, or mail a copy of the estimate to the owner as well, and then follow up with a phone call to discuss the findings and let them decide what should be done.
+The Report and estimate treat the repair work as getting the car as close to factory new as possible, but it can always be adjusted based on the owner’s desires, budget, and timeline.
+We’ll recommend areas where safety or reliability is an issue, but the final decisions are always left up to the client.

 The cost of the make-run service will vary from car to car and is in addition to the cost of the inspection.
 Contact us for more details.